 Click to enlarge and view gallery »

-Come to Nike Golf Camp at Berry College to join Brian Farrer and John Maupin for a week of great golf instruction and fun activities!
-This Nike Golf Camp sits just outside of Atlanta, GA and features spectacular accommodations on campus at Berry College.
+Nike Golf Camp at Berry College celebrates it's fourth year in operation in 2014 and we invite junior golfers to join Brian Farrer and John Maupin for a week of great golf instruction and fun activities!
+Rome, GA sits just outside of Atlanta and features spectacular accommodations on campus at Berry College.

 Berry College offers an unusually beautiful environment for learning on its 26,000-acre campus, one of the world's largest.
 Fields, forests, lakes and mountains provide scenic beauty in a protected natural setting.